Richard Lugar: 1996 presidential campaign

 Lugar ran for the Republican nomination for President in 1996.
-He declared his candidacy on April 19, 1995 in Indianapolis.
-However, the announcement was largely overshadowed by the Oklahoma City bombing, an event that was the largest act of domestic terrorism on U.S. soil up to that time.
+He declared his candidacy on April 19, 1995, in Indianapolis.
+However, the announcement was largely overshadowed by the Oklahoma City bombing, an event the same day which was the largest act of domestic terrorism on U.S. soil up to that time.
 The primaries and caucuses began in January 1996.
 He ran on a campaign slogan of "nuclear security and fiscal sanity", but his campaign failed to gain traction.

 He came in 7th in the Iowa caucuses on February 12 with 4%, and 4th in the New Hampshire primary on February 20 with 5%.
 In the Delaware primary on February 24 he also won 5%, and in the Arizona and North Dakota primaries on February 27 he came in last with 1%.
 He was on the ballot in seven of the nine contests on Super Tuesday on March 5, winning 1% in Colorado, Connecticut, and Maryland, 2% in Massachusetts, 3% in Maine and Rhode Island and 14% in Vermont, which was the best result he managed, though he still only came in 4th.
 He quit the race the next day, March 6.
 Lugar's fellow senator, and eventual Republican nominee, Bob Dole, had won all nine contests and Lugar endorsed him.

 He remained on the ballot in a number of states, winning 2% of the vote in Florida, then 1% each in Oregon, Illinois, Ohio, and California, 5% in Pennsylvania and 1% in North Carolina and West Virginia.
 He finished sixth overall, with 127,111 votes, or 0.83%, and failed to win any contests or delegates.
 Due to an unfavorable political climate that penalized bipartisan outcomes, David Corn of Mother Jones called his presidential campaign "ludicrous".